The benefits of learning early

 Babies have a natural affinity with movement- even before birth, the very first thing they respond to is the rhythm of their mother’s heartbeat and the music of her voice.
 Babies sing before they can talk and dance before they can walk.

 2. It develops communication skills

 More than 70% of communication is non-verbal and at tiny toes we make use of that fact, using facial expressions, bodily movements and the universal language of mime to help develop and nurture these vital communication skills.

-3. It helps bonding
+3. It helps to bond

 It is scientifically proven that dance helps social bonding.
 Our tiny toes programme encourages parents and carers to play, dance and interact with their baby, which in turn will help to build a sense of wellbeing which is so important throughout childhood and adult life.

 Unlike other forms of exercise, dance connects with the emotional centres of the brain.
 As a result, it produces more endorphins, boosts happiness, increases spatial awareness and improves creative-thinking patterns.

 The first years of life are a vital period for early brain development, 90% of a child's brain development happens before the age of five.
 Movement is the gateway for all learning during the first five years of life because sensory, motor and social development precede language and logic skills.
 Children learn by playing and doing.
 Dance, in particular, integrates kinesthetic learning with understanding.